oprypin/mkdocs-literate-nav/README.md

 TIP: Speaking of API docs...
 Want to fine-tune file ordering in a large directory tree?
 Check out [integrations with other plugins](#extras).

 The paths are relative to the directory that the nav file is in.
 Matching files in subdirectories also works, in both ways: `*/foo.md` and `foo/*.md`.
-The asterisk is confined to one path component (or you could say it excludes `/` as an allowed character).

-As it's impossible for a user to specify the titles of items matched by a wildcard, they have to be inferred, based on normal rules of MkDocs.
+As it's impossible for a user to specify the titles of items produced by a wildcard, they have to be inferred, based on [normal rules of MkDocs][mkdocs-nav].

-> INFO: As a fun fact, having a nav file with the following content is exactly the same as [not having any nav file](#inferred-sub-directory) there:
->
-> ```markdown
-> - *
-> ```
->
-> The ordering of items matches MkDocs' default, so first go all files, alphabetically (but with the index file first), then all directories.
+> TIP: The ordering of items matches MkDocs' default, so first go all files, alphabetically (but with the index file first), then all directories.
 But, as an example, you could actually swap that, by writing:
 >
 > ```markdown
 > - */